Victoriocity: Other Media

 In August 2018, during the hiatus preceding Season 2, Peter Rae narrated four special episodes of Victoriocity covering the history and ways of live of Even Greater London.
 Each hiatus between seasons would also feature Christmas episodes, first featuring Queen Victoria and Prince Albert, then the luncheon of the Bell family.
 In 2022, a short series of episodes titled For Whom Dr. Bell Toils follows London pathologist Dr. Septimus Bell on his cassette tutorials for his students, during which he becomes involved in a murder investigation.

-In 2020, as the show was on indefinite hiatus due to the COVID-19 pandemic, the team behind the podcast released a bonus episode, Murder in the Pharoah's Tomb, as well as downloadable formats of the Encyclopedia of Even Greater London, under a pay what you want donation system through the website.
+In 2020, as the show was on indefinite hiatus due to the COVID-19 pandemic, the team behind the podcast released a bonus episode, Murder in the Pharaoh's Tomb, as well as downloadable formats of the Encyclopedia of Even Greater London, under a pay what you want donation system through the website.
 Listeners gain access to URLs and entry codes to the exclusive content if they give in British pounds a donation to the production.
 The episode follows Fleet and Clara in their first month of operating their agency, during which they attend a museum exhibition that's derailed from the revelation of a murder.
 To boost their agency's publicity, the pair set out to find the killer before police arrive.

 In 2023, the Sugden's released the podcast's first novel, High Vaultage, for distribution in the UK.
 The novel was made available in the US and Canada in 2024.
 In the story, Fleet and Clara try to identify the link between a series of impossible bank robberies and a woman reporting a kidnapping she witnessed.
 An audio narration of the first chapter was released, conducted by Peter Wicks, the actor who voiced Balmoral in Season Two.
 The Sugdens are currently working on a sequel novel.